ChefKissInc/NootedRed/README.md

 The AMD Vega iGPU support [Lilu](https://github.com/acidanthera/Lilu) (1.6.4+) plug-in.

+Supports the entire Raven ASIC family (Ryzen 5XXX series and older).

 The Source Code of this Original Work is licensed under the `Thou Shalt Not Profit License version 1.0`.
 See [`LICENSE`](https://github.com/NootInc/NootedRed/blob/master/LICENSE)

 Thanks [Acidanthera](https://github.com/Acidanthera) for the AppleBacklight code and UnfairGVA patches in [WhateverGreen](https://github.com/Acidanthera/WhateverGreen).

 ## Prerequisites

-- Increase VRAM size; otherwise, the device will fail to initialise.
+- Increase **VRAM size**; otherwise, the device will fail to initialise.
 512MiB VRAM is the minimum, 1GiB or more for proper functionality
-- Disable Legacy Boot, also known as CSM; otherwise, you will experience various difficulties, such as a kernel panic with "Failed to get VBIOS from VRAM" as the message
+- Disable **Legacy Boot**, also known as CSM; otherwise, you will experience various difficulties, such as a kernel panic with "Failed to get VBIOS from VRAM" as the message.
-- **Remove** WhateverGreen. **This kext conflicts with it**
+- Remove **`WhateverGreen`**; this kext conflicts with it.
+- Use `MacBookPro16,3` or `MacPro7,1` SMBIOS
+- Update to latest macOS 11 (Big Sur) version

 ## Recommendations

-- From this repository, add [`SSDT-PNLF.aml`](Assets/SSDT-PNLF.aml) and [`SSDT-ALS0.aml`](Assets/SSDT-ALS0.aml) if you have no Ambient Light Sensor, along with [`SMCLightSensor.kext`](https://github.com/Acidanthera/VirtualSMC) for backlight functionality.
+- From this repository, add [`SSDT-PNLF.aml`](Assets/SSDT-PNLF.aml), and [`SSDT-ALS0.aml`](Assets/SSDT-ALS0.aml) if you have no Ambient Light Sensor, along with [`SMCLightSensor.kext`](https://github.com/Acidanthera/VirtualSMC) for backlight functionality.
 Usually only works on laptops.
 Add [`BrightnessKeys.kext`](https://github.com/Acidanthera/BrightnessKeys) for brightness control from the keyboard
-- Use `MacBookPro16,3` or `MacPro7,1` SMBIOS
-- Update to latest macOS 11 (Big Sur) version

 ## FAQ